 COL may ask you to provide proof of your discount eligibility, and we reserve the right to request this at any time.

 The Martha Hamilton Trust

 To qualify for support, you will need to meet the SAAS eligibility criteria on income, courses and qualifications, other funding, course providers and residence.
+These include:

 - You must be doing between 30 and 119 credits in each year of your course.